 Estate planning isn’t just about distributing your assets after you die.
 It’s also about making sure your wishes are carried out if you become incapacitated.

+For example, you can appoint someone to make financial and medical decisions for you if you can’t do it yourself.
 Creating an estate plan doesn’t have to be complicated or expensive.
 And it’s something everyone should do, no matter their age or asset level.

 If you don’t have a plan in place, your assets will be distributed according to the laws of your state.
 That may not be the way you would have wanted them to go.